A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Discussion

 This paper focused on a comparison between Markov switching zero-inflated and hurdle models when accounting for an excess of zeros in spatio-temporal infectious disease counts.
 The class of zero-state coupled Markov switching negative binomial (ZS-CMSNB) models was recently introduced by Douwes‐Schultz and Schmidt (2022)\cite{RN5}.
 Their approach assumes the disease switches between periods of presence and absence in each area through a series of coupled Markov chains.
 This has several advantages over more standard finite mixture zero-inflated approaches such as allowing one to model differently the persistence (presence at time $t-1$ to presence at time $t$) and reemergence (absence at $t-1$ and presence at time $t$) of the disease \cite{RN5}.
 The ZS-MSNB model can be considered a type of zero-inflated model since it assumes that when the disease is present in an area the reported cases are generated by a negative binomial distribution, which can produce zeroes.
 In contrast, hurdle models are also often used to account for many zeroes in spatio-temporal infectious disease counts and assume differently that the reported cases, when the disease is present, are generated by a zero-truncated distribution \cite{harris_climate_2019}.
 Therefore, we explored differences in model assumptions and fit between hurdle and zero-inflated models specifically in an epidemiological and Markov switching context.

 In Section 2 we showed that the hurdle model implicitly assumes the disease is perfectly detected while the zero-inflated model assumes there is some non-zero probability of zero reported cases arising due to a failure to detect the disease.
 Further, we showed that using a negative binomial distribution as the count part of a zero-inflated model, as is common, is only appropriate when the reporting rate is small.
-Therefore, we would recommend practitioners consider hurdle models for diseases with high detection rates and zero-inflated models for diseases with low detection rates, which is further supported by our real data example.
+Therefore, we would recommend practitioners consider hurdle models for diseases with high detection rates and zero-inflated models for diseases with low detection rates, which is further supported by our simulation study (Section~\ref{sec: simulation}).

 The analyses of the first epidemic of chikungunya experienced in the city of Rio de Janeiro between 2015-2016 was discussed in Section~\ref{sec: analysis}.
 Different models were fitted to the data, the usual NB, ZINB, and NBH models, together with different structures of the ZS-MSNB and ZS-MSNBH models.
 Both Markov-switching models produced better predictions compared to the NBH, ZINB, and negative binomial models.
-Among the fitted models, the ZS-MSNB model was the one with the best fitting according to the ranked probability score rule.
+Among the fitted models, the ZS-MSNB model was the one with the best predictions according to the ranked probability score.
 The result is plausible, as the ZS-MSNB model makes the most realistic assumptions by allowing for zeroes due to undetected cases.
-The reporting rates for chikungunya are around 40\% \cite{RN54}, which agrees with our speculation that a ZI model is more plausible for the chikungunya dataset than a hurdle model since the reporting rate is small.
-We also found that chikungunya is more likely to persist and reemerge in areas with high population size, when there is a high amount of neighboring disease presence, and when there are more cases reported in the previous week.
+The reporting rates for chikungunya are around 40\% \cite{RN54}, which agrees with our speculation that a ZI model is more plausible for the chikungunya dataset than a hurdle model since, the reporting rate is likely to be small.
+We also found that chikungunya is more likely to persist and reemerge in areas with high population size, when there is a high amount of neighboring disease presence, when there is less green area, and when there are more cases reported in the previous week.
 We did not find an important association between HDI and the reemergence or persistence of chikungunya.